Skip to contents

 #> Stage 1 (Notice) completed.
 (20% complete)

-#> - Problem: Users struggle with complex dropdown menus containing too...
+#> - Problem: Users struggling with complex dropdowns and too many options

 #> - Theory: Hick's Law (auto-suggested)